GSA/idmanagement.gov/_implement/scl-windows.md

 | SHA1 hash of public key| X509:\<SHA1-PUKEY> |  X509:\<SHA1-PUKEY>50bf88e67522ab8ce093ce51830ab0bcf8ba7824 |  Strong | Not generally recommended; may be difficult to manage.   |
 | RFC822 name | X509:\<RFC822>      |   X509:\<RFC822>john.smith@hhs.gov |  Weak |  Not recommended; not commonly populated in PIV Authentication certificates. |

 Policy tuple mappings to accomodate weak identifiers are available in Windows Server 2019 and later as of September 10th, 2024.
-Tuple mappings are defined via registry keys that define three things to include:
+Tuple mappings are defined via group policy, specifically *Administrative Settings / System / KDC* under an entry titled **"Allow name-based strong mappings for certificates"**  wherein administrators can define three things to include:
    1. Trusted issuing CA - identified by its certificate thumbprint
    2. Trusted certificat policy OID - ensures that the client certificate is issued from a certain policy, and
    3. Name matching - defines what field to extract from the certificate that meets the previous two conditions for correlation to AD user accounts

-Note that if you authenticate PIV certificates from multiple issuing CAs you will require several registry entries with the tuple mapping to account for the uniqe issuing CA thumbprints..
+Note that if you authenticate PIV certificates from multiple issuing CAs you will require several registry entries with the tuple mapping to account for the uniqe issuing CA thumbprints.

 ### Gathering PIV Authentication Certificates for Mapping into AD